shriphani/polyglot-toolbox/README.md

 # polyglot_toolbox

-Exploring polyglot word embeddings and their use in unsupervised language identification and related tasks.
+Polyglot word embeddings and their use in **unsupervised language identification** and related tasks.

 ## Dependencies